Aalto-ESG/dtS2C/computing-cluster/readme.md

 `screen -ls`  # list screens from current user

 `sudo ls -laR /var/run/screen/`  # List all screens running from all users

+## Folder structure and usage

+- Part 1: Cluster installation and setup
+  - ``00_install`` has instructions for installing related software stack on master and worker nodes.
+  - ``01_kubeadm_cluster`` has instructions for connecting worker-nodes to the kubernetes master.
+  - ``02_monitoring_stack`` has instructions for launching the monitoring stack, including Grafana, Prometheus, and Kepler.
+- Part 2: Manually running experiments (example)
+  - ``03_kafka_mq``, ``04_yolo_consumer``, ``05_data_producer``, ``06_full_experiment``, ``07_extract_metrics``
+have instructions for manually launching all components related to the UTS example application.
+- Part 3: Automated experiment suites
+  - ``90_openvino_yolo_experiment`` has scripts for automatically running the UTS experiments related to our paper.
+  - ``91_warehouse_experiment`` has scripts for automatically running the ILW experiments related to our paper.
+  - These folders include scripts for automatically deploying the related pods, feeding data from datasets, and extracting cluster data at the end of each experiment.
+  - This data can then be analyzed by the tools included in this repository.

 ## 99% Success Rate Experiment Operation Guide: The Bare Minimums Step-by-step